 I'm an electronics technician for a small company.

 I've been playing guitar for awhile.
-I just finished taking 3 years of jazz lessons.
-I also teach guitar lessons on the weekend in order to share what I've learned with others.
+I teach guitar lessons on the weekend in order to share what I've learned with others.
 Nothing comes close to the thrill of taking a new student and watching them progress to become a skilled musician.

-I started taking classical piano lessons about a year and a half ago.
-Because I already know theory and how to play the guitar, my instructor had me skip several of the lesson books.
+I started taking classical piano lessons about a few years ago.
 I'm often asked which is harder to learn - guitar or piano?
 The answer is piano.
 Learning to play using all 10 fingers AND read music at the same time is a lot more difficult than playing guitar.
 Will learning to play one instrument help you to learn another?
 You bet it will and I highly recommend it.